Land For Sale

 263 W Foothill Blvd, San Luis Obispo

-The historic Alberti-Madonna Ranch is centered in one of the most prime parts of the Central Coast of California, San Luis Obispo.
+Owner may consider a Joint Venture.
+The historic Alex Madonna-Alberti Ranch is centered in one of the most prime parts of the Central Coast of California, San Luis Obispo.
 The ranch is nestled between the base of Cerro San Luis along the northern property line and encompasses a portion of Laguna Lake to the southeast section.
 Cerro San Luis Obispo, or commonly referred to as Madonna Mountain, is a member of the or Nine Sisters, a chain of prominent volcanic peaks stretching east from Morro Bay.